Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 - Intermediate knowledge of Node.js and React JS
 - Intermediate knowledge of containerised applications

+> aside positive
+> **Snowpark Container Services availability**
+>
+>  Snowpark Container Services is currently in a *Public Preview* and is available across a [range of Snowflake AWS accounts](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#label-snowpark-containers-overview-available-regions).
+For this lab ensure that you have an account in one of the supported regions, or [create a Trial account](https://medium.com/r/?url=https%3A%2F%2Fsignup.snowflake.com%2F) in one of them.

 ### What You’ll Learn
 - How to configure and build a custom API Powered by Snowflake, written in Node.js
 - How to configure and build a custom frontend website to communicate with the API, written in React and Node.js